 What is Murabaha Default?

 According to the Holy Quran, if a borrower faces serious difficulty paying due to a financial crisis, give respite to the borrower.
 But, the government may take action against those who commit the default intentionally.
 The ruins under Murabaha financing agreements are problematic for the companies functioning under Islamic Shariah rules.
-There is no clear consensus on dealings, except the prevention of taking the extra amount than actual debt from the borrower.
+There is no clear consensus on dealings, except preventing taking the extra amount than actual debt from the borrower.